luizbgomide/sovereign/rules.md

 ## Advancement

 Characters accumulate <strong id="experience-points">Experience Points</strong> (XP) by defeating monsters, extracting coins and treasure from dungeons, and making it back to a settlement.
 The *party* accumulates XP while on an adventure, and then all surviving members get a share of the total XP when they return to town.
-Delvers get a full share and Henchmen get half of a share.
+Characters get a full share and [Henchmen](/equipment#henchmen) get half of a share.

 Coins and Treasure award 1 XP per 1g worth of value, regardless of whether the treasure is sold or the coin is spent.
 It just has to make it back to town.

-For example, if the party of 4 Delvers and 3 [Henchmen](/equipment#henchmen) defeats 300 XP worth of monsters and hauls back 1500g worth of treasure from a dungeon, the party's total XP is 1800.
-There are `4 + 3/2 = 5.5` shares, so each Delver gets `1800 / 5.5 = 327` XP, and each Henchmen gets half that, 164.
+For example, if the party of 4 PCs and 3 [Henchmen](/equipment#henchmen) defeats 300 XP worth of monsters and hauls back 1500g worth of treasure from a dungeon, the party's total XP is 1800.
+There are `4 + 3/2 = 5.5` shares, so each PC gets `1800 / 5.5 = 327` XP, and each [Henchmen](/equipment#henchmen) gets half that, 164.

 ### XP for Monsters